-The activity of the Maccalube of Aragona, according to Greek, Roman and Arab historical evidences, has occurred at least for 2,500 years.
+The activity of the Maccalube of Aragona, according to the historical evidences of greek, roman and arab testaments, have occurred at least for 2,500 years.
 The cosmetic and therapeutic use of the mud, emitted from these geological manifestations, has been reported by Platone, Aristotle, Diodoro Siculo and Plinio.
 In 1777, the first big mud eruption (today called paroxysm) has been documented by Abruzzese (1952), reporting: "[...]
 In the early hours of September 29th, the inhabitants of the neighbouring felt a strong shaking of the ground and observed a copious mud flow from the craters up to different heights".